mguardarini/mguardarini/README.md

 I'm passionate about C#, React, React Native, NodeJS, CI/CD and Agile and also taking a look at terraform with infra as code...

-Trying to improve my skills as a software engineer and bring more value to my client projects
+Trying to improve my skills as a software engineer and bring more value to my client projects and also a speaker in the events of technologies like The Developer Conference and others.

 ## Languages, Technologies and Tools